dflaten/JavaPractice/DataStructuresAndAlgorithms/Backtracking/Backtracking.md

             //Determine if placing at the i'th column is a valid mvoe boolean valid = isValidMove(row, i, solution);
             if (valid) {
-                //If valid, add the solution which is t solution.set(row, i);
+                //If valid, add the solution...
+                solution.set(row, i);
                 solveNQueensRec(n, solution, row + 1, results);
             }